HefnySco/andruav_ap_wiki/source/andruav-gamepad.rst

 |

-:ref:`andruav-web-client` allows you to connect XBOX-360 gamepad directly to your webbrowser.
+:ref:`webclient-whatis` allows you to connect XBOX-360 gamepad directly to your webbrowser.
 You do not need to run GCS applications such as `Mission Planner <https://ardupilot.org/planner/>`_ to connect your joystick anymore.

 |